collective/collective.cover/docs/end-user.rst

     "Title" and "Description"
         Same as with other Plone content, like Page.
     "Layout"
-        Choose one of the predefined cover layouts (you will see a preview of the selected layout).
+        Choose one of the saved layout models (you will see a preview of the selected layout).

 #.
 "Save".